Documents to download

 • To improve a households ability to pay, there are payments and discounts available to certain eligible customers known as the Winter Fuel Payment, Warm Homes Discount, and Cold Weather payments, designed to help potentially vulnerable customers more easily pay their bills.

-• Energy efficiency is supported through the Energy Company Obligation, which requires energy suppliers to install energy effificiency measures in fuel poor, vulnerable or low income homes.
-Each nation also has its own schemes to alleviate fuel poverty.
+• The main energy efficiency scheme across Great Britain is the Energy Company Obligation, which requires energy suppliers to install energy effificiency measures in fuel poor, vulnerable or low income homes.
+Each nation also has its own publicly funded schemes to improve energy efficiency and alleviate fuel poverty.
+The Library briefing Energy efficiency of UK homes gives more details.

-The Library briefing paper Energy price rises and the Energy Bills Rebate looks at recent changes in the price cap and measures to help with bills.
-The paper Domestic energy prices looks at how and why energy prices have changed.
+The Library briefing papers Gas and electricity prices during the ‘energy crisis’ and beyond and Domestic energy prices looks at how and why energy prices have changed.

 Several stakeholders have recommended that Governments do more on fuel povety, pointing to wider potential benefits such as for health from avoiding cold homes, and decarbonisation from more energy efficient homes.